 The temple architecture has Dravidian influences.
 The main temple has a U-shaped courtyard.
 A columned arcade three stories high surrounds the courtyard.
 The arcades contain enormous sculptures of deities and sculpted panels.

 There are five subsidiary shrines around the main temple in the path that runs along the side of the hill.
-This includes a shrine dedicated to river goddesses Ganga, Yamuna and Saraswati, and a yajna-shala (hall of sacrifice).
+This includes a shrine dedicated to river goddesses Ganga, Yamuna and Saraswati and also a yajnashala (sacrificial chamber).

 Elephants are auspicious animals in Hinduism.
 They are part of some religious ceremonies and functions in India.
 You will find life-size sculptures of elephants in Kailasa Temple.